-- Never expect a person who has not read or understands all operation and safety instructions to operate the machine.
-An untrained operator is not qualified and exposes everyone to possible serious injury or death.
-It is the owner's responsibility to the operator to ensure familiarity and understanding of the machine. - The operator must be a responsible, properly trained and physically able person familiar with machinery and trained in this equipment's operations.
-If the elderly are assisting with work, their physical limitations need to be recognized and accommodated. - DO NOT risk injury or death by ignoring good safety practices.
-Think SAFETY!
-Work SAFELY!
+- DO think SAFETY!
+Work SAFELY! - DO NOT expect a person who has not read and understood all use and safety instructions to operate the machine.
+An untrained operator is not qualified and exposes himself and bystanders to possible serious injury or death.
+It is the owner's responsibility to the operator to ensure familiarity and understanding of the machine. - DO NOT allow riders during transport. - DO NOT risk injury or death by ignoring good safety practices.